john-cd/rust_howto/src/categories/text-processing/regex.md

 [![regex][c-regex-badge]][c-regex]  [![lazy_static][c-lazy_static-badge]][c-lazy_static]  [![cat-text-processing][cat-text-processing-badge]][cat-text-processing]

-Extracts, sorts, and deduplicates list of hashtags{{hi:hashtags}} from text.
+Extracts, sorts, and deduplicates list of hashtags{{hi:Hashtags}} from text.

 The hashtag regex given here only catches Latin hashtags that start with a letter.
 The complete [Twitter hashtag regex][twitter-hashtag-regex]⮳  [![twitter-hashtag-regex][twitter-hashtag-badge]][twitter-hashtag-regex] is much more complicated.